-Under Measure B, approved by the voters of Alameda County in 1986, the City receives a portion of the proceeds of an additional one-half cent sales tax to be used for transportation - related expenditures.
+Under Measure B, approved by the voters of Alameda County in 1986 and reauthorized in 2000, the City receives a portion of the proceeds of an additional one-half cent sales tax to be used for transportation - related expenditures.
 This measure was adopted with the intention that the funds generated by the additional sales tax would not fund expenditures previously paid for by property taxes but, rather, would be used for additional projects and programs.